-Did you just have breast augmentation – or are you preparing for the procedure in the near future?
+Did you just have a breast augmentation done by Taylor Theunissen, MD.
+Or are you preparing for the procedure in the near future?
 Recovery time after this cosmetic surgery vary from one person to the other.
 Each woman is different in terms of their body’s recovery mechanism and tolerance to pain and other side effects of the procedure.
 That fact notwithstanding, you can speed up the recovery time/process by strictly adhering to the doctor’s instructions, and taking medication as prescribed.

 Breast Augmentation Recovery Calendar

 Below is the general recovery timeline for breast augmentation procedure:

 - Few days after surgery – about 2-3 days following the breast augmentation procedure, many women experience moderate pain.
 Your cosmetic surgeon will prescribe painkillers that are helpful in managing this pain.
 It is also common to experience some degree of bruising or swelling of the breasts.
 Use of surgical bras or compression bandages helps minimize discomfort as well as protect the wound during the first few days after surgery.

 - A week after surgery – about a week after surgery, many patients are able to engage in light activity.
 You still will not be able to engage in lifting, bending, and any strenuous movements.
 A post-op appointment to inspect the incision sites is also usually scheduled after a week.

 - 2 weeks after surgery – about a fortnight after the breast augmentation procedure, you’ll be able to start feeling normal again.
 You’ll be able to conduct light daily activities without experiencing pain or discomfort.
 However, you still are in no position to engage in vigorous exercise.

 - 4 weeks after surgery – at this level, many women feel well enough to engage in regular exercise.
 Your cosmetic surgeon will provide guidelines with regards to what exercise activities to engage in, and what to avoid.